From Coalgebraic Determinization to Belief Construction for Partial Observability: Examples

 The belief construction yields the usual belief MDP $c^\Bel$ together with an observation map $\slicemonad{\dfunc}{O}(\obsv)$ sending each belief to the unique observation on whose fibre its support lies.

+For the belief coalgebra $\Bel(i, c)\colon I \to \domofslice{\dfunc}{O}{\obsv} \to \big(\dfunc(\domofslice{\dfunc}{O}{\obsv})\times \R\big)^A\times O$, the reachable part chosen as in~\Cref{rem:reachable-part} for each initial element and scheduler satisfies the condition in \Cref{prop:partial_upper_hist_new}.
+Because for each belief, action, and observation, there is at most one successor belief carrying that observation, every reachable belief history under a fixed scheduler $u$ is uniquely determined by its observation history.

-The reachable part (cf.~\Cref{rem:reachable-part}) of the belief coalgebras $\Bel(i, c)\colon I \to \domofslice{\dfunc}{O}{\obsv} \to \big(\dfunc(\domofslice{\dfunc}{O}{\obsv})\times \R\big)^A\times O$ satisfies the split mono condition.
-Therefore, for POMDPs, the semantics of the belief coalgebra agrees with the semantics of the corresponding fully observable belief MDP.
+Consequently, for POMDPs, the semantics of the belief coalgebra agrees with the semantics of the corresponding fully observable belief MDP.
 Combining this with \Cref{thm:belief-correctness}, we recover the standard equivalence between the semantics of a POMDP and that of its fully observable belief MDP.